natalieagus/50005/docs/OS/04-os-design-structure.md

 {:.warning}

 Example of software applications that support containerisation: [Docker](https://www.freecodecamp.org/news/docker-quick-start-video-tutorials-1dfc575522a0).

+## Java OS Details

+In Java, the management of processes is largely abstracted from the developer by the Java Virtual Machine (JVM).
+Here’s a breakdown of how process management works in Java:

+1. **Threads and Processes**:
+   - Java does not manage processes directly in the same way as an operating system.
+Instead, Java applications typically run as a single process within the JVM.
+   - Within this process, Java can manage multiple threads.
+Threads in Java are managed by the JVM and can be either user threads or daemon threads.

+2. **Java Threads**:
+   - Java provides a robust threading model that allows for concurrent execution of code.
+This is done using the `java.lang.Thread` class and the `java.util.concurrent` package.
+   - Java threads are mapped to native operating system threads.
+This means that the underlying OS is responsible for scheduling and executing these threads.

+3. **JVM and the OS Kernel**:
+   - The JVM relies on the underlying OS kernel for fundamental process and thread management tasks.
+This includes scheduling, context switching, and inter-process communication.
+   - When you create and manage threads in a Java application, the JVM interfaces with the OS to handle these threads.
+The OS kernel's scheduler is responsible for allocating CPU time to each thread based on its scheduling algorithm (e.g., round-robin, priority-based).

+4. **Java's Concurrency Utilities**:
+   - Java provides a high-level API for managing concurrency through the `java.util.concurrent` package.
+This includes classes like `ExecutorService`, `Future`, and `Semaphore` that facilitate advanced thread management and synchronization.
+   - These utilities abstract away many of the complexities of thread management and synchronization, allowing developers to focus on higher-level concurrency tasks.

+5. **Garbage Collection**:
+   - Another aspect of process management in Java is garbage collection.
+The JVM includes garbage collectors that automatically reclaim memory occupied by objects that are no longer in use.
+   - Garbage collection runs in its own threads and can impact the performance of a Java application.
+The JVM provides various garbage collection algorithms (e.g., Serial, Parallel, G1) that can be tuned based on the application's requirements.

+6. **Process Management**:
+   - While Java itself doesn’t manage OS-level processes, it can interact with them using the `java.lang.Process` and `java.lang.ProcessBuilder` classes.
+These classes allow Java applications to start and manage external processes.
+   - Through these classes, a Java application can execute system commands, read and write to the standard input/output streams of the processes, and wait for them to complete.

+In summary, Java does not have its own scheduler for processes.
+Instead, it relies on the underlying OS kernel for basic process and thread management.
+Java provides a high-level abstraction over threads and concurrency, making it easier for developers to write concurrent programs without dealing with the low-level details of process management handled by the OS.

 <br>

 [^10]: `tty` itself is a command in Unix and Unix-like operating systems to print the file name of the terminal connected to standard input.
 If you open multiple terminal windows in your UNIX-based system and type `tty` on each of them, you will be returned with different ids.
 You may use write to communicate across terminal windows